Data Center Must Haves Against a Cyberthreat

 These are the other 3 final aspects of the NIST framework; which covers what must be done in case a breach does take place.

-The very first thing that the data center must know is to identify what is the main issue.
+The very first thing that the data center must know is to identify what is the main issue (Data Center Must Haves).
 Next, it needs to be able to take action by controlling the issue.
 For example, in case of major trouble, such as data loss or downtime, the company must have a set of specialists and professionals that will plan an emergency strategy.

 If a phishing email contains malware and infects an employee’s desktop, an antivirus or endpoint protection system must be able to detect the problem.
 However, if that fails, a network monitoring system might be able to take action and identify questionable traffic.
 If the problem or infection escalates anywhere else, the following step is to separate the contaminated system and to inspect it thoroughly.